Tested: Is WordPress Good For SEO in 2024?

 • allocate time to fixing issues and optimizing your site (where possible),

-• focus in on creating high quality content that helps your users and fully answers their search queries,
+• focus on creating high-quality content that helps your users and fully answers their search queries,

 In the other parts of this series, we reviewed the on-page SEO of Wix, Squarespace, GoDaddy and Joomla.
 And we’ve compared the SEO pros and cons of each CMS in a roundup post, where we also revealed the best CMS for SEO.